examsoft

 • Ensure that course material is aligned with required learning outcomes for accreditation

-• Generate reports of how well test takers did demonstrating their knowledge of each category, allowing for more informed decisions for course content
+• Generate reports of how well test takers did demonstrating their knowledge of each category, allowing for more informed decisions around modifications to course content

 Category definitions: